j-easy/easy-states/README.md

 Easy States provides APIs for key concepts of state machines:

-* `State`: a particular state the machine can be on at given point in time
+* `State`: a particular state on which the machine can be at a given point in time
 * `Event`: represents an event that may trigger an action and change the state of the machine
 * `Transition`: represents a transition between two states of the machine when an event occurs
 * `FiniteStateMachine`: core abstraction of a finite state machine